Frequently Asked Questions

 What size should my book be?

 In general, if you are intending to get the benefits of digital printing of short runs, we offer a standard range of cost-effective sizes, though custom sizes are also available at an increased cost.
-Go to ‘Step 5 – Print’ for full details
+Go to ‘Step 5 – Print’ for full details.

 Consider your audience when choosing a book size.
 If you are printing a children’s picture book or a family history that is liberally illustrated, you will need to allow for larger font sizes (for very young or old readers) and clear graphics.
-If you are at all in doubt please consult with your client manager.
+If you are at all in doubt please consult with your client manager, Giles.

 How long will it take to produce my book?